Records of the Colorado Water Resources Research Institute

 Language of Materials

 Colorado State University has long been a leader in the West in water research and engineering.
 The University was a logical choice to oversee the Colorado Water Resources Research Institute (CWRRI) when, in 1964, Congress passed the Water Resources Research Act to better coordinate the nation's water research programs.
 The mission of CWRRI on the CSU campus was to bring water concerns and problems to the attention of water experts in higher education, facilitate research into these issues and disseminate new information to all water users.
 Most of the collection consists of the organizational files of CWRRI directors, Norman A. Evans, Neil S. Grigg, and Robert C. Ward.
 Materials include working files related to the many research projects and proposals generated by the program and information related to various water-related conferences, committees, and commissions.
 In addition, there are CWRRI internal files with long-range plans, program reviews, and reports produced by the organization or its directors.
 Slide presentations, photographs, and documents from the CWRRI reference library are also present.
+A portion of the collection is digitized and online.

 The materials in the collection's first accession were completely rearranged, as they arrived in disorder.
 They were grouped into series according to topic (projects, committees or internal business) and further divided into subseries if needed to facilitate research.
 Materials in subsequent accessions were also rearranged, with the exception of Subseries 3.2, where original filing order was maintained.